 If you and your spouse share children, during your disclosure of your decision to leave, I recommend you both agreeing to hold off on telling the kids until there is a firm plan in place on the next steps.
 Your children will want to know and understand the impact of the divorce in their day to day lives so that they can feel safe.
 This will take intentional planning on your end but is absolutely possible.

-If you have questions about how to create a peaceful divorce, contact San Diego Family Mediation Center.
-Call (858) 736-2411 for a FREE consultation to discuss your particular situation.
+If you have questions about how to create a peaceful divorce, contact West Coast Family Mediation Center for a FREE consultation to discuss your particular situation.

-Author bio: Syeda Neary is a certified life coach specializing in divorce and helps her clients get through and over their divorce so that they can reclaim their life, build a joyful future, create a healthy co-parenting relationship, and ultimately get a second chance at love.
+Guest Author Bio: Syeda Neary is a certified life coach specializing in divorce and helps her clients get through and over their divorce so that they can reclaim their life, build a joyful future, create a healthy co-parenting relationship, and ultimately get a second chance at love.